bank-vaults/bank-vaults.dev/content/headless/deploy-operator-local.md

 ---
 ## Deploy a local Vault operator {#deploy-operator}

 This is the simplest scenario: you install the Vault operator on a simple cluster.
 The following commands install a single-node Vault instance that stores unseal and root tokens in Kubernetes secrets.
+If you want to customize the Helm chart, see the [list of `vault-operator` Helm chart values](https://github.com/bank-vaults/vault-operator/tree/main/deploy/charts/vault-operator#values).

 1. Install the Bank-Vaults operator: